 - Different repos: If the Values YAML are in a repo separate from your Kubernetes manifests or Helm Charts, or you just want to add them separately, you can them by selecting the Values YAML manifest type.

 In Specify Manifest Type, select Values YAML, and click Continue.

 In Specify Values YAML Store, select the Git repo provider you're using and then create or select a Connector to that repo.
-The different Connectors are covered in Connect to a Git Repo.

 If you haven't set up a Harness Delegate, you can add one as part of the Connector setup.
 This process is described in Kubernetes deployment tutorial, Helm Chart deployment tutorial and Install a Kubernetes Delegate.